rickvlzdev/list-rank/README.md

 # List Rank

-A small library that orders a list of strings based on how early the query string appears in the strings.
+A small library that orders a list of strings based on how early the query string appears in a string.

 ## Installation